music-encoding/guidelines/_guidelines-v4/09-textencoding/01-textstructure.md

 sectionid: "textstructures"
 ---

-This chapter focuses on the text that accompanies the score, i.e., paratext (prefatory material, title pages, back matter, appendices, etc.), titles, prose, poetry, etc.
+This chapter focuses on the text that accompanies the score, i.e., paratext (prefatory material, back matter, appendices, etc.).

-STRUCTURE